Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Programming/Assembly.md

 **Assembly** language (Assembler language) is the lowest level language you can get before [[machine code]].
 It is commonly abbreviated to ASM or asm.
 Each [[machine architecture]] has different types of assembly and instructions.

-## Machine Code vs. Assembly Language
+## Machine Code vs Assembly Language
 While assembly language is more human-readable than [[machine code]], it's important to note that both are low-level languages.
 Machine code consists of binary instructions that are executed directly by the [[CPU]].
 Assembly language is a textual representation of these machine code instructions.